Women's Front: History

 The organization was founded in 1972 and grew out of the marxist-leninist movement, known as the "M-L movement."
+As Norway's first radical feminist group, it distanced itself from the existing women's movement in Norway.
 It took its name after the historical newspaper named Kvinnefronten ("the women's front") which had been published by the Communist Party of Norway.
 The organization also built on women's movements against Norway's membership of the European Economic Community.
 It was closely associated with the Workers' Communist Party.
 In the 1990s, it became known through the publication of the Lund Report that the organization had been under observation by the Norwegian Police Security Service, which categorized it as a front organization for the Workers' Communist Party, which the Police Security Service considered to be extremist.

 During the first part of the 1970s, the organization was briefly the largest women's association in Norway with 3,500 members in 125 towns and cities in 1973, but after the mid 1970s, the organization lost most of its members and the membership declined to a few hundred members.
 From 1978, the organization became known for its pornography activism, which included showing hard pornographic films in public, intended to scare and upset the audience, which it called "porn against porn."

 In 1991 several members left the Women's Front to found a new organization, called the Ottar Women's Group, following disagreements on various issues, especially the Women's Front's relaxation of its stance on pornography.
 The breakaway faction that formed Ottar Women's Group had been the most radical wing of the Women's Front, but found themselves in the minority at the 1991 annual meeting of the organization.

 The Women's Front has published journals under three different names: Kvinnefront (1975–1981), Kvinnejournalen (1982–2004) and thereafter Fett.